What Are Ramps and What Can I Do with Them?

 How to choose, clean and store wild ramps

 Select plants that have the roots intact.
-The bulbs should be firm and free of cracks and discoloration, and the leaves should look vibrant.
-You can clean ramps by trimming the root ends, pulling off any limp leaves and holding them under cool running water, which will help dislodge gritty soil.
+The bulbs should be firm and free of cracks and discoloration, and the leaves should look vibrant along with their purple-red stems.
+When you're ready to use your ramps, you can clean them by trimming the root ends, pulling off any limp leaves and holding them under cool running water, which will help dislodge gritty soil.

 Ramps that haven't been cleaned can be stored with their bulbs submerged in water for three days at room temperature.
-Cleaned ramps will last five days in the refrigerator.
+Ramps will last five days in the refrigerator.
 It's best to wrap them in damp paper towels and place them into a sealed plastic bag.
-(Check out: The Best Way to Store Fruits and Veggies here.)

 How to cook with wild ramps

 The entire ramp plant is edible.
-The leaves can be eaten raw in salads or gently cooked and the bulb can be chopped and used to flavor dishes like eggs or potatoes.
-Try using ramps in place of scallions or leeks in the spring when they're readily available.
+The leaves can be eaten raw in salads or gently sautéed like spinach, and the bulb can be chopped and used to flavor egg or potato dishes.
+Try using ramps in place of scallions, leeks or garlic in the spring when they're readily available.
+For long term ramp noshing, you can always pickle them.
+Pickled ramps make a great snack or may be used as a garnish for a variety dishes or even for some cocktails.